 As kids become teens, they test to gain experience in and

 confidence at independent living,

-4) Adults who use these seven
+4) Caregivers who use these seven

 communication skills to set limits and consequences with their kids are more likely to be effective,

 short and long term.
-One key is each adult consistently believing each
+One key is each adult consistently believing

-your family adults have this attitude?
+your family adults consistently had this mutual-respect attitude?

-5) Adults who usually discipline to punish (i.e. to inflict
+who usually discipline to punish (i.e. to inflict

 pain and fear),